Choa Chu Kang: Transportation facilities

 City planners plan for public transport to eventually become the preferred mode of transport in the future.
 The government of Singapore ideally desires environmental towns, using public transport to reduce pollution caused by heavy road traffic.
 Choa Chu Kang is part of the Urban Redevelopment Authority's focus for realising this urban planning model.
 As Choa Chu Kang is relatively distant from the city centre at the Central Area, an efficient, high-volume and high-speed public transport system is also preferred over road networks.

-Choa Chu Kang MRT/LRT station and Choa Chu Kang Bus Interchange are conveniently connected in the town centre to allow seamless travel for the residents of Choa Chu Kang New Town across the different available modes of public transport.
+Choa Chu Kang MRT/LRT station and Choa Chu Kang Bus Interchange are connected in the town centre, allowing travel for the residents of Choa Chu Kang New Town across the different available modes of public transport.